zavalab/ADAM_Documentation/biogas_from_waste.md

 <br>

-<h3>Step 3</h3>
+<h3>Step 3 - Technology Data</h3>

 <img src="Pictures\biogas_from_waste_ex\step3.png">

 <p>
-    In step 3, we define the location, capacity, technology type, and operating cost for each technology node.
+    In step 3, we define the technology nodes.
 In this example, we have two technology nodes which are shown on the map as the blue markers.
 </p>

 <p>